310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 {% endbubble %}

 {% bubble Kanata pastcurious %}
-… but. chiaki, you are not a god, are you?
+…but. chiaki, you are not a god, are you?
 {% endbubble %}

 {% bubble Chiaki past %}